-A solution can be submitted to CoBRA's website\footnote{\url{cobra.cps.cit.tum.de/submit}} where we check whether it solves the task and adheres to the stated constraints.
-Valid solutions will be published together with provided author information and can be queried for used cost function, final cost, and others.
+Any solution can be submitted to our website where we check whether it solves the specified task $\task$ while satisfying the constraint set $\constraints$.
+Valid solutions will be published together with the provided author information and can be queried, e.g., for used cost functions or final cost.